plokhotnyuk/jsoniter-scala/README.md

 sbt 'jsoniter-scala-benchmark/jmh:run -lprof'
 ```

-Help for profiler options can be printed by following command (`<profiler_name>` should be replaced by name of the
+Help for profiler options can be printed by following command (`<profiler_name>` should be replaced by the name of the
 supported profiler from the command above):

 ```sh